mcpcpc/mcpcpc.github.io/src/index.md

 ## tss

 tss ("Tiny Static Site") is a small static-site generator tool designed for small hosting platforms.
-This project is current a work in-progress and is intended to replace the current generator for this page.
+This project is currently a work in-progress and is intended to replace the current generator for this page.

 ---